-Keep away from fire
+Keep away from fire!

-WARNING!
-KEEP AWAY FROM FIRE
+"WARNING!
+KEEP AWAY FROM FIRE"

-Sometimes, this warning may also be accompanied with a symbol.
-Most symbols are not harmonised, i.e. the symbols alone are not recognised, so they must be accompanied by a written text warning.
+Bear in mind, however, that most symbols are not harmonised.
+This means that symbols alone are not recognised, so they must be accompanied by a written text warning.

-If you do see a symbol, it will usually have some depiction of a flame with some illustration of someone either being injured, or a prohibitive sign warning consumers to keep the materials away from sources of flames.
+If you do see a symbol, it will usually have a picture of a flame with an illustration of someone either being injured or a prohibitive sign, warning you to not use the product close to naked flames.

 The current European standard for testing flammability of materials within the Toy Safety Directive is EN71 part 2 - Flammability.

 There are a whole range of products which may carry this warning.
-The EN71-2 standard specifies materials that are prohibited in toys and provides focus on reducing the risk of burn injuries.
+The EN71-2 standard specifies materials that are prohibited in toys and focus on reducing the risk of burn injuries.
 As well as providing general requirements to all toys, it also specifically stipulates items with the greatest hazards such as:

-Toys worn on the face or head such as beards, wigs, moustaches, masks etc but excludes paper novelty hats found in crackers.
+These include beards, wigs, moustaches, masks etc but excludes paper novelty hats found in crackers.

 Toy costumes and any toy that is intended to be worn by a child during play